 The children of the Rothman Religious School have embarked on an ambitious project.

-They are trying to collect buttons to remember the 1,500,000 children who were lost in the Holocaust.
+They are collecting buttons to remember the 1,500,000 children lost in the Holocaust.

 Please send in your buttons with a story!!

 Browse all of our new beautiful merchandise from Israeli artists.
 We have menorahs, dreidels, lovely silk, hand painted challah covers or modern linen ones.
 How about a "Home Blessing" to give as a gift or for your own home!